-And according to those who face longer sentences, the support and communication of a pen pal helps them maintain hope and a reason to try to not become institutionalized.
+And according to people who face longer state prison sentences, the support and communication of a pen pal helped them maintain hope and gave a reason to try to not become institutionalized.

 Take the case of Anthony Williams for example.

-Upon his release, Anthony started a prisoner advocacy group and made sure he dedicated part of the mission to helping inmates find pen pals.
+Upon his release from prison, Anthony started a prisoner advocacy group and made sure he dedicated part of the mission to helping inmates find pen pals.

 “I know first hand the rehabilitative affect pen pal writing has on

 prisoners.
 Just as it is not advisable to cage away your animal for

 long periods of time without socialization or love, so it is for human

 beings, and the sooner we learn this the better off we will be.”-- Anthony Williams